Service Agreement Contract TemplatePRO PLUS

 1. The Nature of Work

-First, make sure both the contractor and the client know each of their roles and responsibilities to each other; it has to be detailed and clearly understandable.
+First, make sure both the contractor and the client know each of their roles and responsibilities to each other; it has to be detailed and clearly understandable in your payment agreement.
 This should spell out the kind of work that the contractor will be doing in the production.
 In addition, he should also be aware of the schedule and the payment amount and terms.
 In terms of labor as far as the contractor is concerned, he/she should be informed about what he will be providing; when, where, and how will he do so.

 2. Has a Clear Status